 It’s difficult to remove odors from hardwood floors because urine can saturate the wood.
 However, you have a few methods to try.
 The first is similar to what you’d use on carpet.
 Mix a one-to-one solution of white vinegar and water.
 Using a sponge, rub the solution onto the stain.
 Let it sit for 5-to-10 minutes, and then wipe it up with a clean, dry towel.
 Some experts advise using a more diluted formulation of 1/2-cup vinegar to one gallon of warm water.
 If you’re nervous about the effects of vinegar on your floors, try this more diluted version.
 Either way, test the solution on a small inconspicuous section of floor first.

 If the odor lingers, sprinkle baking soda on the floor while it’s still damp, and let it sit for at least several hours or overnight.
 Then vacuum it up with the soft brush attachment on your vacuum cleaner.
 As a final step, use an enzyme-based stain remover that’s safe for hardwood floors.
 Test it in a small area first, and then follow directions on the product’s package.
 When the urine and its odor are completely removed, clean the floor with whatever you usually use on it.

 Regardless of what your dog has piddled on, your best course of action is to act fast.
-The sooner you get to it, the more likely you'll be able to remove all traces of urine odor.
-Aside form wanting your home to smell fresh and clean, you don't want to leave any lingering traces of his accident for your dog to find, since he may then decide this is his new favorite spot to pee.
+The sooner you get to it, the more likely you’ll be able to remove all traces of urine odor.
+Aside from wanting your home to smell fresh and clean, you don’t want to leave any lingering traces of his accident for your dog to find, since he may then decide this is his new favorite spot to pee.